laristra/flecsph/doc/machines/BUILD_STAMPEDE2.md

 ## Build FleCSPH on Stampede2 Supercomputer

 This document explains how to build FleCSPH on Stampede2 supercomputer.
-Stampede2 is flagship supercomputer Stampede2 is the flagship supercomputer at The University of Texas at Austin's Texas Advanced Computing Center (TACC).
+Stampede2 is the flagship supercomputer at The University of Texas at Austin's Texas Advanced Computing Center (TACC).
 Specification about stampede2 supercomputer can be found [here](https://portal.tacc.utexas.edu/user-guides/stampede2).